sg3des/argum/README.md

 ```

-Selection tag is means user should select only one of sub fields.
-These structures will provide next command lines:
+Keyword `oneof` is means user should chose only one of nested fields.
+These example structures will provide next command lines:

 	./example ping 127.0.0.1
 	./example -d ping 127.0.0.1